hamdikavak/hamdikavak.github.io/c5_publications.md

     [<a title="RG Archive" href="https://www.researchgate.net/publication/316650321_A_Data-Driven_Spatial_Agent-based_Simulation_Application_with_In-memory_Caching_Support">Paper</a>]

 <a name="rev"></a>

 ### Papers in Progress

 1. An Evolution of Verification Perspectives, Characteristics, and Challenges in Modeling and Simulation w/ C.J.
 Lynch, S.Y.
 Diallo, and J.J.
 Padilla
 	Submitted to PLOS ONE

-2. Simulation for Cybersecurity: State of the Art and Future Directions Kavak et al.
+2. Simulation for Cybersecurity: State of the Art and Future Directions.
+Kavak et al.
 	Submitted to the Journal of Cybersecurity (Oxford University Press).

+3. An Empirical Investigation on How Modelers Learn to Create Simulation.
+H. Kavak et al.
+	Submitted to Spring Simulation Conference 2020.

-3. Verification and Validation as a Service (H. Kavak et al.).
+4. Verification and Validation as a Service.
+H. Kavak et al.
-4. An empirical investigation into how people learn simulation building (H. Kavak et al.).

 <!---1.
 A Patterns of Life Simulation for Urban Science (H. Kavak et al.)--->